 • 1/4 cup coconut aminos

-• 3 tbsp rice wine vinegar (sub apple cider vinegar for AIP)
+• 3 tbsp rice vinegar (sub apple cider vinegar for AIP)

 • 2 tsp coconut sugar (omit for whole30)